Does the Way You Purchase Your Pet Food Pose a Risk?

-- Small business can actually be more affordable.
+- Small businesses can actually be more affordable.
 Big box stores have huge overhead – and investors.
-Unfortunately, these retailers have to answer to these investors, which are concerned with the bottom line.
-Many small businesses will meet or beat the large competitor’s price, and offer frequent buyer programs
+Unfortunately, these retailers have to answer to these investors, who are concerned with the bottom line.
+Many small businesses will meet or beat the large competitor’s price and offer frequent buyer programs

 - Many online retailers have shipping costs wrapped into their “low price”.
-We agree that sometimes these online retails offer convenience, however you may be surprised upon price checking at your local small retailers.
-Many small businesses will deliver also, sometimes even same day!
-Thomaston Feed also delivers…for free!
+We agree that sometimes these online retails offer convenience, however, you may be surprised upon price checking at your local small retailers.
+Many small businesses will deliver also, sometimes even on the same day!
+NorthPoint Pets also delivers…for free!